Advanced Reconnaissance Vehicle

-The Advanced Reconnaissance Vehicle (ARV) is an armored vehicle program initiated by the United States Marine Corps (USMC) to replace the aging LAV-25 family of vehicles, which has been in service since the 1983.
+The Advanced Reconnaissance Vehicle (ARV) is an armored vehicle program initiated by the United States Marine Corps (USMC) to replace the aging LAV-25 family of vehicles, which has been in service since 1983.
 Designed as part of the Marine Corps' modernization efforts, the ARV is intended to provide enhanced mobility, reconnaissance capabilities, and integrated electronic warfare (EW) functions.
 The U.S. Marine Corps plans for a number of ARV variants.
-The first variant is the Command, Control, Communications and Computers/Unmanned Aircraft Systems (ARV C4/UAS) version and the second variant is the ARV-30, which is a variant armed with a 30 mm autocannon.
+The first variant is the Command, Control, Communications and Computers/Unmanned Aircraft Systems (ARV C4/UAS) version, and the second variant is the ARV-30, which is a variant armed with a 30 mm autocannon.

 Background and requirements

 Program origins

 The LAV, which has played a significant role in Marine Air-Ground Task Force (MAGTF) missions, is set to be phased out by the mid-2030s.
 To address evolving battlefield needs, the Marine Corps conceptualized the ARV as a highly mobile, networked, and lethal platform capable of operating in modern combat environments.
 The program seeks to improve reconnaissance capabilities while maintaining protection and mobility in diverse terrains.